Josemarsilvestre/vendureApp/README.md

 ## Useful links

-You can edit the data in the second link, live demo, in the admin part.
+You can edit the data in the second link, live demo, in the ADMIN UI.

 * [www.vendure.io](https://www.vendure.io/)
 * [Live Demo](https://demo.vendure.io/)